AHartNtkn/AHartNtkn.github.io/_posts/2021-XX-XX-A-Unified-Theory-of-Recursion-Schemes.md

          (B1 + B2) → A
 ```

 To a large extent, the work of the hylomorphism will be to fuse the layers of different type into a single uniform type.
-In our example we have layers of type `X = 1 + Y`, reflecting the branch layers, and layers of type `Y = X + X × Y`, reflecting the lists making up each branch.
+In our example we have layers of type `X = 1 + Y`, reflecting the branch layers, and layers of type `Y = X + X × Y`, reflecting the nonempty lists making up each branch.
 We can define a new type whose layers are of type `X = 1 + X + X + X × X`.
 The rose tree can be converted into this form so we nolonger have a situation where we need to swap out functions.
 This will be the intermediate hylomorphism type, and the algebra over that type will perform the actual counting.

 If we work out the type of our natural transformation, we find it must be